1969 United Kingdom miners' strike

-The 1969 United Kingdom miners' strike was an unofficial strike that involved 140 of the 307 collieries owned by the National Coal Board, including all collieries in the Yorkshire area.
+An unofficial miners' strike took place in the United Kingdom in 1969, involving 140 of the 307 collieries owned by the National Coal Board, including all collieries in the Yorkshire area.
 The strike began on 13 October 1969 and lasted for roughly two weeks, with some pits returning to work before others.
 The NCB lost £15 million and 2.5 million tonnes of coal as a result of the strike.

 Context

 At the time of the strike, wage negotiations were underway between the NCB and the National Union of Mineworkers.
 Although that was not the cause of the dispute, it became essential to the settlement of the dispute.
 During the 1960s employment in coal mining had fallen by almost 400,000 with little resistance from the NUM leadership, but the left wing of the union was becoming stronger and drawing strength from the students' protests.
 When miners staged a protest in London to support their wage claim, many Londoners were surprised that there were still coal mines operating in Britain.
 The NUM leadership of Sidney Ford was regarded by many within the union as having been too passive and accommodating of a Labour government.